Write a little about yourself. Just a paragraph will do.

 naughty streak, a sense of irony, strong mind, trim body, and

 joyful spirit.
-I can offer the same or something like it.
+I can offer the same.

 This is getting kind of serious so I should just say that I act